In Sport Sponsorship

 This is all quite normal for sector operators: something that almost goes without saying.
 The audience too are so used to being spectators of breath-taking duels that they tend to forget all that riders have to do to be ready for competitions.

 What about fitness businesses?
-So far, they have not fully taken advantage of this communication strategy, although the video clips I am attaching below will show you that this is not new in the sector.
+So far, they have not fully taken advantage of this communication strategy, although the video clips I am attaching below will show you that this is not new in the sector and that riders would be perfect testiomanials for the fitness industry.

 This is why riders take comprehensive and diversified training sessions combining endurance, rapidity, explosiveness and strength.
 Very frequently, bicycles are used for training (as bikes have no impact on the joints, unlike jogging), and so is functional equipment such as kettlebells, resistance bands and TRX.
 Another interesting piece of training equipment selected by riders – and, often, by Formula 1 champions too – is the Batak machine.
 This is a special machine with LED cluster targets that is used specifically for sports people training to improve reaction and peripheral vision.